25 Things to do in Tuscany (2024): Best places to see

 Tuscany is the perfect interplay between the city and the medieval villages.
 The eye is caressed by its artistic and architectural heritage, the taste buds rejoice at the local wine and great food.

-Tuscany: the most beautiful cities
+Things to do in Tuscany: The most beautiful cities

 1. Florence